-Many people automatically think of metal when the topic of welding is introduced, but welding plastics is actually commonplace.
+Many people automatically think of metal when the topic of welding is introduced, but plastics welding is actually commonplace.
 This is the recommended solution for our clients in industries such as medical devices, life sciences and semiconductors.

-Because plastics are generally lighter in weight than many metals, plastics welding can be a faster and simpler fabrication process than welding with metals.
+Because plastics are generally lighter in weight than many metals, pipe welding can be a faster and simpler fabrication process than pipe welding with metals.
 Plastics, by nature, are more chemically-resistant than most metals, so plastic welds for your components that will be used to transport caustic materials are recommended to maintain safety and reliability of the end product.

 Here are some of the top questions asked about plastics welding, and we’ve included answers that can assist the decision-making process for your next project.